-Is the building in a location that your likes?
+Is the building in a location that your loved one likes?
 City or suburbs?

-Is it close to you as the , that you can get there as needed?
+Is it close to you as the caregiver, that you can get there as needed?

-Is the apartment size appropriate for your ?
+Is the apartment size appropriate for your loved one?

-Does your like the decor?
+Does your loved one like the decor?
 Does it feel like home?

 Is the building clean and well taken care of?

-Trusting the is key as they will be the ones providing support for your .
+Trusting the staff members is key as they will be the ones providing support for your loved one.

 Do direct care staff seem happy with their job?
 Are they interacting with residents?

 Does the sales manager seem to be working with you to understand your loved one’s needs?